 Kitchen & Cooking / Japanese Rice Cookers

-Best 3-Cup Rice Cookers for Small Kitchens (Japanese-Style Picks)
+Best 3-Cup Rice Cookers for US Kitchens and Two-Person Homes

 A compact 3-cup rice cooker on a Japanese kitchen counter